ConsensusResearch/articles-papers/articles/article1.md

 Introduction
 ------------

 Pure and hybrid Proof-of-Stake cryptocurrencies are on the rise today.
-The most known pure PoS example, Nxt, has tens of forks at the moment (some of them are quite promising), the Ethereum team thinks about hybrid (PoS/PoW) mining principle, and so on.
+The most known pure PoS example, Nxt, has tens of clones at the moment (some of them are quite promising), the Ethereum team thinks about hybrid (PoS/PoW) mining principle, and so on.
-At the same time, there are many concerns about the concept, not formalized well enough, unfortunately, for example for example even the famous "nothing-at-stake" attack has not a good description.
-The sad thing is both good and bad things about proof-of-stake have no good formal description and model behind.
+At the same time, there are many concerns about the concept which are not formalized well enough, unfortunately.
+For example even the famous "nothing-at-stake" attack has not a good description.
+The sad thing is both good and bad aspects about proof-of-stake have no good formal description and model behind.
 The challenge of this series is to make some progress in this area.